nambili-samuel/about-me/README.md

 - Bioengineering, [Cyprus International University](https://www.ciu.edu.tr/en), [2017]
 - Medicine, [Kharkiv National Medical University](https://knmu.edu.ua/en/), [2021]

-As a lifelong learner committed to excellence and staying ahead of the curve in the medical field, Nambili has pursued a diverse range of certifications to continually expand his knowledge and skills.
+As a lifelong learner committed to excellence and staying ahead of the curve in the medical field, Nambili has pursued a diverse range of training to continually expand his knowledge and skills.
 These certifications represent not only his dedication to health professional development but also his passion for staying abreast of the latest advancements in healthcare and medical science.
 Git Hub is proud to share these achievements as a testament to his ongoing pursuit of excellence in service to others.

 I am a dedicated military medic with extensive experience providing medical care in challenging and austere environments.
 Throughout my service, I have demonstrated proficiency in emergency medicine, trauma care, and patient evacuation, contributing to mission success and the well-being of fellow service members.